Locality in Residuated-Lattice Structures: Gaifman Locality

-\begin{cor} Let $A$ be a well-connected residuated lattice, $M$ a finite $\CP$-model over $A$, $m,n\in M$ and $r\in\omega$. \end{cor} \begin{rem} Note that we only ask for our distance formulas to encode distance at the level of the modelling relation.\footnote{This contrasts with the approach of Bizi\`{e}re, Gr\"{a}del and Naaf who require an encoding of distance that allows for quantification within distance to take the actual value.
+\begin{cor} Let $A$ be a well-connected residuated lattice, $M$ a finite $\CP$-model over $A$, $m,n\in M$ and $r\in\omega$. \end{cor} \begin{rem} Note that we only ask for our distance formulas to encode distance at the level of the modelling relation.\footnote{This contrasts with the approach in \cite{BiziereGradelNaaf23:Localitysemiring} which requires an encoding of distance that allows for quantification within distance to take the actual value.
 This difference is driven by the needs of the respective investigations which we will return to in Section~\ref{sec:semirings}.} \end{rem}

 This corollary relies on our limited form of witnessing applying to both the quantifiers $\exists/\forall$ and the lattice connectives $\lor/\land$.
-Given any $a\in A$, if this limited form of witnessing holds at $a$ then we can encode the threshold distance metrics $d_a(x,y)$ for the $a$-Gaifman graph using the standard expansion of a model.
-In particular, when $M$ is finite and $A$ is a chain this applies to all $a\in A$.
+Given any $t\in A$, if this limited form of witnessing holds at $t$ then we can encode the threshold distance metric $d_t(x,y)$ for the $t$-Gaifman graph using the standard expansion of a model.
+In particular, when $M$ is finite and $A$ is a chain this applies to all $t\in A$.

-\begin{cor} Let $A$ be a residuated chain, $a\in A$, $M$ a finite $\CP$-model over $A$, $m,n\in M$ and $r\in\omega$. \end{cor}
+\begin{cor} Let $A$ be a residuated chain, $t\in A$, $M$ a finite $\CP$-model over $A$, $m,n\in M$ and $r\in\omega$. \end{cor}

-The classical distance formulas naturally come paired with their negations, with the property that $M\models\neg \theta_r(m,n)$ iff $d(m,n)>M$, and these are essential to the definition of local formula/basic local sentences.
-In general residuated lattices do not have such a classical-like negation term, but we can consider a still interesting smaller class which do and consequently for which a `far' distance formulas can be defined, namely those $A$ with a \textit{co-atom}.\footnote{The name is taken from the integral case where $1=\top$ and c is a co-atom in the familiar sense.} An element $c\in A$ is a co-atom iff $\forall b\in A$ $1\not\leq b$ iff $b\leq c$.
-The co-atom lets us define a classical like negation term $t(x):= x\und c$ in the language $P^A$ where $M^\ast\models\phi$ iff $M^\ast\not\models t(\phi)$.
-This lets us define the distance formulas as we did classically namely: In the case of the strict threshold distance metrics the situation is reversed, the standard expansion of a model can directly express the $\rho$ distance formula and we use the negation like term to express the $\delta$ formula.
+The classical distance formulas naturally come paired with their negations, with the property that $M\models\neg \theta_r(m,n)$ iff $d(m,n)>M$, and these are essential to the definition of local formulas/basic local sentences.
+In general residuated lattices do not have such a classical-like negation term, but we can consider a still interesting smaller class which do and consequently for which `far' distance formulas can be defined, namely those $A$ with a \textit{co-atom}.
+Recall an element $c\in A$ is a co-atom iff $\forall a\in A\ a\leq c$ iff $1\not\leq a$.
+The co-atom lets us define a classical like negation term $\tau(x):= x\und c$ in the language $P^A$ where $M^\ast\models\phi$ iff $M^\ast\not\models t(\phi)$.
+This lets us define the distance formulas as we did classically namely: In the case of the strict $t$-threshold distance metrics the situation is reversed, the standard expansion of a model can directly encode elements being far from each other and we use the negation like term to encode elements being close.